Diane Arbus: Photographic career

 Arbus received her first camera, a Graflex, from Allan shortly after they married.
 Shortly thereafter, she enrolled in classes with photographer Berenice Abbott.
 The Arbuses' interests in photography led them, in 1941, to visit the gallery of Alfred Stieglitz, and learn about the photographers Mathew Brady, Timothy O'Sullivan, Paul Strand, Bill Brandt, and Eugène Atget.
-In the early 1940s, Diane's father employed them to take photographs for the department store's advertisements.
+In the early 1940s, Diane's father employed Diane and Allan to take photographs for the department store's advertisements.
 Allan was a photographer for the U.S. Army Signal Corps in World War II.